jkergal/react-personnal-blog/README.md

 ## SIMPLE REACT PERSONNAL BLOG

+## ⚠️⚠️⚠️

+This project is in developping phase.
+Some features are missing, and some issues are still living.
+Code in main branch is here only to show what i'm doing to the world. 😉

 ## Description

 This is a ReactJS project to set up your own personnal blog.
 You can write text articles, with some features like markdown articles shaping, drafts, admin dashboard, etc.